Diploma Policy

 Interviews, school records, study plans, and essays will be considered to comprehensively assess the students’ potential to fulfill the “Fundamental Qualities Required of Prospective Students.”
 To assess a candidate's motivation for studying at the university, interviews will be given greater consideration than school records and other documents.

-Candidates with particularly outstanding results will be selected for a scholarship.
+Those who achieve particularly outstanding results will be selected as scholarship recipients.

 3. General Selection

-1. (1) Individual Examination Category
+1. (1) Individual examination type

 4. Special Selection